PrincetonUniversity/job_defense_shield/docs/setup.md

 Python 3.7 is the minimum supported version.
 The required dependencies for Job Defense Shield are `pandas`, `pyarrow`, `pyyaml` and `requests`.
 The `requests` module is needed to address the underutilization of actively running jobs.
 In this case, the Prometheus server must be queried.

-Job Defense Shield can be installed from PyPI:
+Job Defense Shield can be installed from the Python Package Index (PyPI):

 ```
 $ pip install job-defense-shield